lssjtonberry/Yelpington/README.md

 # Yelpington: App

-In this project, you will create an online directory of restaurants in Burlington.
+In this project, you will create an online directory of restaurants in Burlington(or whatever city/county you want :D).

 # Screenshot